gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 instance to invoke the corresponding method.

 <p class="note"><strong>Tip</strong>: The fact that the POJO Function class is a Spring
 bean may offer other benefits.
-Since it shares the <code>ApplicationContext</code> with GemFire components, such as the cache and Regions, these may be injected into the class if necessary.</p>
+Since it shares the <code>ApplicationContext</code> with [vmware-gemfire-short-name] components, such as the cache and Regions, these may be injected into the class if necessary.</p>

-Spring creates the wrapper class and registers the Functions with GemFire's `FunctionService`.
+Spring creates the wrapper class and registers the Functions with [vmware-gemfire-short-name]'s `FunctionService`.
 The Function ID used to register each Function must be unique.
 By using convention, it defaults to the simple (unqualified) method name.
 The name can be explicitly defined by using the `id` attribute of the `@GemfireFunction` annotation.